Jio: Issue with incumbents

 In September 2016, the Telecom Regulatory Authority of India (TRAI) summoned Jio and the country's existing telecom operators like Airtel, Vodafone, and Idea Cellular to meet and discuss an issue regarding the interconnection between the operators.
-This was a result after Jio complained to TRAI and Department of Telecom (DoT) about other operators not honoring their commercial agreements to let Jio use their network resources.
+This was a result of Jio complaining to TRAI and Department of Telecom (DoT) about other operators not honoring their commercial agreements to let Jio use their network resources.
 The company further added that the operators are trying to sabotage its entry into the telecom scene.
 However, DoT dismissed the request and directed TRAI to help settle the dispute amicably.
 Moreover, the Cellular Operators Association of India (COAI) requested TRAI to include all the operators in the discussion instead of the three.

-The incumbent operators had previously approached the country's PMO to reiterate their stance they "are in no way obliged or in any position to entertain Jio's requests for interconnection points as they do not have either the network or the financial resources to terminate the latter's humongous volumes of potentially asymmetric voice traffic."
+The incumbent operators had previously approached the country's PMO to reiterate their stance that they "are in no way obliged or in any position to entertain Jio's requests for interconnection points as they do not have either the network or the financial resources to terminate the latter's humongous volumes of potentially asymmetric voice traffic."
 Responding to this, Mukesh Ambani, owner of Jio, said, "All operators have publicly said last week that they will provide this (interconnect and MNP).
 So, we are waiting.
 These are all great companies.
 They have their own reputations to protect.
 I am confident they won't violate the law."
 Commenting about number portability, he added, "The number belongs to the consumer.
 No operator can cause trouble if they want to change operators."
 However, on 12 September 2016, Idea Cellular agreed to allow Jio to use 196 of its interconnection access points.